sainikhith/sainikhith.github.io/_posts/2024-01-08-Predicting-Customer-Loyalty-With-ML.md

 <br>
 ##### Missing Values

-The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows
+The number of missing values in the input data was extremely low, so instead of applying any *imputation* (i.e. filling in the blanks with the mean, or most common value for that variable) we will just remove those rows from our dataset.

 ```python